DatabaseGroup/apted/README.txt

 This is an implementation of the APTED algorithm from [2].
-It builds up on the works in [1] and [3].
+It builds on the works in [1] and [3].

+If you want to refer to APTED in a publication, please cite [1] and [2].

 The source code is published under the MIT licence found in the header of each source file.